For any business that works with the U.S. federal government, product and service accessibility is no longer a recommendation, it’s a requirement.

 VPAT templates, just like software, get version upgrades.
 It’s important to know what the most updated VPAT version is and for you to use it.
 You can get the latest version, which happens to be VPAT Version 2.3, from the Information Technology Industry (ITI) Council website.

-These VPAT default templates give you more than enough room to add remarks to each item.
-If a particular product accessibility problem is identified, use this space to go into detail about the steps that you’re taking to fix it and when you can expect to finally meet that status.
+These default templates for VPATs give you more than enough room to add remarks to each item.
+If a particular product accessibility problem is identified, use this space to go into detail about the steps that you’re taking to fix it and when you expect to finally meet the “Supports” status in that area.

 Finally, you’ll want to make sure that you’re being as thorough as necessary.
-Don’t forget that part of the purpose of a VPAT is to confirm to potential buyers that yours is a product that is a good fit for their organization.
-At the end of the day, you don’t want to go through the trouble of having someone make an ill-informed purchasing decision.
+Don’t forget that part of the purpose of VPATs is to confirm to potential buyers that yours is a product that is a good fit for their organization.

 If you’d like to get even more information about how to effectively evaluate product accessibility for your own business, or if you’re just eager to learn more about the wide array of different benefits that a VPAT can bring to the table, watch our 30-minute on-demand webinar on VPATs today.